ocean1/pretty-write/README.md

     3. [aposteriori summary of the results]
     4. [wrapup the limitations and future works]
     5. [give your vision on the future]

+## Guidelines for material attached to the thesis (i.e., code, data)